dong881/E2E-network-measurement/docs/run_gNB_details.md

-# `run_gNB.sh` - Detailed Functions
+# `gnb_utils.sh` - Detailed Functions

 This script manages the lifecycle of gNodeB (gNB) processes running on one or more remote servers.
 It handles starting and stopping different gNB configurations (e.g., split VNF/PNF, monolithic).

 ## Overview

-The `run_gNB.sh` script provides functions to manage the 5G gNodeB (gNB) components, supporting both split architecture (separate VNF/CU and PNF/DU) and monolithic (single-server) deployments.
+The `gnb_utils.sh` script provides functions to manage the 5G gNodeB (gNB) components, supporting both split architecture (separate VNF/CU and PNF/DU) and monolithic (single-server) deployments.
 It uses SSH to remotely control processes and `screen` sessions for persistent execution.

 ## Configuration Variables